Stormwater Basins and Underground Systems

 6.5 LA CES HSW PDHs (LA CES credits only available for attending live Webinar.)

 Continuing Education Credit Information

-This webinar is open to the public and offers 6.5 PDHs to professional engineers and 6.5 HSW continuing education hours to architects in all states.
-It offers 6.5 HSW continuing education hours to landscape architects in most states.
-HalfMoon Education is not seeking landscape architect approval in Florida, New Jersey, or North Carolina.
+This webinar offers 6.5 PDHs to professional engineers and 6.5 HSW continuing education hours to architects in all states.
+It offers 6.5 HSW continuing education hours to landscape architects in all states, except Florida, New Jersey, or North Carolina.

 Denise O'Meara RLA LEED AP ASLA

 Ms. O’Meara, RLA, LEED AP, ASLA, has extensive project experience in a variety of sectors, including general master planning, strategic planning, parks and recreational design for municipal and state government entities, K-12 and post-secondary educational institution and hospital master planning and site design, nature-based learning and play environments and sustainable stormwater management.
 She brought the concept of sustainable building and site design through LEED accreditation early on to her firm.
 As a teacher and mentor, she has sought to give clients and upcoming designers a knowledge base and affinity for designing in a manner responsive to natural systems.
 Ms. O’Meara has a deep understanding that conservation of green space is a requirement for stormwater management, that is made possible through sustainable planning for livability within our population centers.
 She has written educational and informative articles and guides about the processes of land protection, and has researched and put into practice those BMPs and conservation tools which benefit sustainability and resiliency.